karet-org/karet-docs/guide/authentication.md

 ## Sessions

 The session cookie is **HMAC-signed** with `KARET_SESSION_SECRET`.
-The payload is `{ u: "", exp: <unix-seconds> }`.
-Karet doesn't need a username, but the field is kept so older multi-user cookies still validate.
+The payload is `{ exp: <unix-seconds> }` -- Karet is single-admin, so possession of a valid HMAC over a fresh `exp` is the entire authorization signal.
 Sessions last 7 days.

 Rotate the secret to invalidate every session: